dimitrievgs/Reverse-proxy-server-for-Foundryvtt/Reverse proxy server for Foundryvtt (EN).md

 sudo systemctl restart ufw
 ```

-Probably, now you can see how actively the outside world is trying to communicate with the server, and messages like "\[UFW BLOCK\]".
+Probably now in the VNC client's panel you can see how actively the outside world is trying to communicate with the server, and messages like "\[UFW BLOCK\]".

 If you need a more detailed information about configuring of ufw, this article can help:
 <https://1linux.ru/old/fajrvoll-primery-s-iptables-ufw.html>.